appsocially/AppSocially-iOS-SDK/README.md

 * `{{receiver.account_url}}` // "https://twitter.com/shu223"

 #### message
-Returns the message added by the the sender for referral.
+Returns the message added by the sender for referral.

 * `{{message}}` // "Hey, this app is awesome and I am sure you will love this!"